LD4P/sinopia_editor/README.md

 (e.g.  `https://api.development.sinopia.io/resource/ld4p:RT:bf2:Monograph:Work:Un-nested`) and copy everything returned
 for the data list.
 Make sure you change (e.g.) `"@id": "https://api.development.sinopia.io/resource/ld4p:RT:bf2:Monograph:Work:Un-nested"` to
 `"@id": "http://localhost:3000/resource/ld4p:RT:bf2:Monograph:Work:Un-nested"`

+#### Troubleshooting `TypeError: Cannot read properties of null (reading 'createEvent')`
+When this error occurs, there is no indication as to which test is failing.
+To determine which test is failing, remove the "reporters" section from `package.json`.

+While there are a large number of possible causes for this error (see Google), it is most likely a timeout that needs to be increased.

 #### End-to-end tests